 Until recently, white tea was largely unknown outside China, but its popularity is exploding and with good reason.
 The pale, sweet, silky flavor of a tea left so close to its natural state means more antioxidants to combat disease, fight viruses, and boost your immune system.
 Also known to promote healthy and radiant skin, you must have our white tea in your pantry!

 Drinking tea is a ritual for the Chinese, and it should be for you.
 Set aside some time, relax and spend quiet moments with this beautiful, stress-relieving tea.

 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

 Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.

 Use water between 180 and 190 degrees F, or allow boiling water to stand for 2 minutes.
-Steep your White Mischief White Tea as little as 1 minutes, but not more than 4 minutes.
-For each of the following steeps use water of the same temperature and double the steep time.
-White Mischief White Tea can be steeped at least 2 times and depending on the steep times, as many as 4 times.
-Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+Steep your White Mischief White Tea as little as 1 minute, but not more than 4 minutes.
+For each of the following steeps, use water of the same temperature and double the steep time.
+White Mischief White Tea can be steeped at least 2 times and, depending on the steep times, as many as 4 times.
+Also, consider blending the first steep with the following steeps to balance the tea; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.

 Store in a dry place.